Optimal Dose-Limited Phase Estimation without Entanglement: Introduction

 \section{Introduction}

 A central theme of quantum metrology is that entanglement in the probe state can enhance measurement precision.
-The NOON state interferometer, for example, achieves Heisenberg-limited precision using a maximally entangled $n$-particle probe\cite{Holland:1993}.
-While Heisenberg-limited measurements are often thought of as a uniquely quantum phenomenon, the same precision scaling is possible using a classical probe passed $m$ times through the interferometer.
-In some treatments, $n$ and $m$ are defined as equivalent resources and multi-pass measurements are said to be Heisenberg-limited\cite{EntanglementfreeHL1,EntanglementfreeHL2,EntanglementfreeHL3}.
-To clarify when a quantum advantage exists, it is important to carefully define the physical measurement resources and limitations.
+The NOON state interferometer, for example, achieves Heisenberg-limited precision using a maximally entangled $n$-particle probe \cite{Holland:1993}.
+While Heisenberg-limited measurements are often thought of as a uniquely quantum phenomenon, the same precision scaling is possible with a multi-pass (MP) measurement where a classical probe passed $m$ times through the interferometer.
+In some treatments, $n$ and $m$ are defined as equivalent resources and MP measurements are said to be Heisenberg-limited \cite{EntanglementfreeHL1,EntanglementfreeHL2,EntanglementfreeHL3}.
+To clarify when a quantum advantage exists, it is important to define the physical measurement resources and limitations.

 When measuring a dynamical quantity such as in magnetometry or gravitational field detection, measurement bandwidth limits the maximum time the probe can coherently accrue its phase shift.
 Once this limit is saturated, the only way to increase sensitivity is with entanglement in the probe.
-In these applications, $m$ and $n$ may be optimized independently and the Heisenberg limit is exclusive to quantum measurements.
+In applications such as these, where $m$ has an upper limit, the Heisenberg limit is exclusive to quantum measurements.

 Phase estimation is also used in quantum computing as a subroutine for many important algorithms (e.g. Shor's algorithm).
 Kitaev's phase estimation algorithm \cite{Kitaev:1996} and the iterative phase estimation algorithm (IPEA) \cite{Griffiths:1996,Dobsicek:2007} can achieve a precision scaling like $1/2^{nm}$ using $n$ ancillary qubits and $m\log{nm}$ iterations \cite{Dobsicek:2007}.
 Thus spatial resources (qubits) can be traded for temporal resources (runtime) while maintaining an exponential advantage.